imclab/bowser-engine/README.md

 Bowser-engine is a node package currently meant to be browserified and served client side.
 It's a collection of objects using prototypal inheritance.
 To have a good overview of the API please refere to this [article](http://bowserjs.org/learn/bowser-engine-api).

-We are very kean to have people collaborating, whether it is by pointing at issues, sharing ideas, issuing pull requests or ultimatly becoming official members.

-### Comply
+### Collaborate

-Good collaboration does not go well without clear guidelines and organisation.
-This is why we will take advantage of this readme file to outline some of that stuff.
+We are very kean to have people contributing to the project, whether it is by pointing at issues, sharing ideas, issuing pull requests or ultimatly becoming official members.
+That being said, good collaboration does not go well without clear guidelines and organisation.
+This is why we will take advantage of this readme to outline some of that stuff.

 * Indentation is made out of four spaces.
 * Code is formated matching [JSLint](http://www.jslint.com/) standards.